immense/immybot-documentation/src/README.md

 end
 ```

-Often times, how things "Should" be is often dependent on external factors.
+How things "Should" be is often dependent on external factors.
 For example

 - Customer A should have SentinelOne because they pay for it
 - Person A should have Visio 365 because he has a license for it